 A sentence is a sequence of words, but the order of the words does matter.
 For example, in the case of "eating bread," the object is spoken before the verb.
+In this way, there are rules for the order of utterances.
+We call it as a grammar or syntactic rule.

-Noam Chomsky 1928-
+Noam Chomsky 1928-CC4.0